ecg-icas/icas/src/source/reporting.rst

 Time Ranges
 ***********

-This field is used to specify one ore more distinct time periods to fetch data from, across which all other query parameters will be the same.
+This field is used to specify one ore more distinct time periods to fetch data for, across which all other query parameters will be the same.
 Supplying a single range is sufficient for most needs, but the flexibility is provided to ask for multiple at the same time.
 Each time range clause is defined as follows: